nathanlem1/IGAE-Net/README.md

-### Joint Person Identity, Gender and Age Estimation from Hand Images using Deep Multi-Task Representation
+# Joint Person Identity, Gender and Age Estimation from Hand Images using Deep Multi-Task Representation Learning

 Code for the paper [Joint Person Identity, Gender and Age Estimation from Hand Images using Deep Multi-Task Representation Learning](https://arxiv.org/abs/2303.15263).